browserengineering/book/book/visual-effects.md

 ```

 Check that your browser renders dark-orange text for the example
 above.
-That shows that it is actually mixing the black color with the
+That shows that it's actually mixing the black color with the
 existing orange color from the background.

 However, there's another, subtle different way to create transparency